dhis2/design-system/atoms/fileupload.md

 If a file upload is set to accept one file only, the upload button will be disabled when a file has been uploaded.

+### Button text

+The button text and icon can be customised.
+Ensure the text makes sense and is an action verb.
+For example 'Upload a file', 'Add patient records', 'Upload a photo' and so on.

 ## Examples in use

 WIP